Vestmannaeyjar: Geography

-There are 15 islands, and about 30 rock stacks and skerries.
+There are 18 islands and about 30 rock stacks and skerries.
 All the islands have been built up in submarine eruptions and consist of alternating layers of palagonite tuff and lava.
 The oldest geological formations are in the northern part of Heimaey ("Home Island"), the largest island and the only inhabited one.
 Basalt columns can be seen in many places, and the sea has eroded the soft rock of the shoreline and scooped out many picturesque coves and grottos, which are among the special features of the islands.

 There was a submarine eruption southeast of Hellisey in 1896.
 The next eruption began on 14 November 1963.
 It lasted about four years – one of the longest in Icelandic history – and gave birth to Surtsey, the 15th island in the group.
 In the eruption of 1973 that lasted for 155 days, Heimaey grew by about 2.1 km2.
 The Vestmannaeyjar group is about 38 km long and 29 km broad, the closest point lying about 8 km from the mainland.

 Biodiversity

 There is generally very little snow, but a lot of rain.
-Owing to this microclimate, returning migrant birds are often first seen in the spring and they set out from the islands in the autumn.
+Owing to this microclimate, returning migratory birds are often first seen in the spring, and they set out from the islands in the autumn.
 All of Iceland's seabirds can be found in Vestmannaeyjar: the guillemot, gannet, kittiwake, Iceland gull, and puffin.
 The puffin is the most plentiful species and is the Vestmannaeyjar emblem.
 More than 30 species of birds nest in their millions in the cliffs and grassy ledges, and other species make irregular appearances.

-There are about 150 plant species in the flora of the islands, and about 80 types of insect have been identified.
+There are about 150 plant species in the flora of the islands, and about 80 types of insects have been identified.

 The waters around the Vestmannaeyjar contain some of the North Atlantic's richest fishing grounds.
 The two main commercially exploited species in Iceland, cod and haddock, are found in abundance in Vestmannaeyjar.
 Other species, such as flat-fish, herring and capelin, are also commonly harvested as they migrate through the area in the autumn and winter.
 Lobsters and ocean perch are found in large numbers in the deep water to the southeast of the islands.
-Seals, small types of whale and other marine species are also present in large numbers around the islands.
+Seals, small types of whales and other marine species are also present in large numbers around the islands.

 The townspeople have a tradition of guiding stray puffins to safe locations.